turnerdaniel/Label-Recognition/README.md

 ## Standalone Executable

-A standalone executable version of this project was planned to allow non-MATLAB users to utilise the system.
-However, due to unforseen complications relating to C/C++ code generation, this is no longer being developed.
+A standalone executable version of this project was planned to allow non-MATLAB users to make use of the system.
+However, due to unforeseen complications relating to C/C++ code generation, this task will take longer than expected.

-This is due to several functions being used such as `wiener2`, `detectMSERFeatures`, `imresize`, `imcrop`, `ocr`, etc. all having several quirks that will require a major rework of the `LabelRecogniser` class due to incompatabilities with MATLAB Compiler.
+This is due to several functions such as `wiener2`, `detectMSERFeatures`, `imresize`, `imcrop` and `ocr` having  quirks that will require a major rework of the `LabelRecogniser` class due to incompatibilities with the MATLAB Compiler.

-More details on the exact changes required can be found [here](https://mathworks.com/help/vision/ug/code-generation-support-usage-notes-and-limitations-for-functions-classes-and-system-objects.html).
+Additional details for this problem can be found on the [issues](https://github.com/turnerdaniel/Label-Recognition/issues/9) page.
+Any contribution will be greatly appreciated.

 ## Author